plaid/pattern/README.md

 ### Working with Plaid Partners

-An example of the creation of a processor token instead of using the auth/get endpoint is included in the [root items route][items-routes]
+This sample app can also demonstrate the creation of a processor token for use with Plaid partners.
+While still initializing Link with the Auth product, instead of of using Plaid Auth endpoints, an example of the creation of a processor token is included in the [root items route][items-routes].

 ## Debugging